-Charterhouse School and Cranleigh School operated as normal between September and December 2020.
-At the time of writing, the school is due to return to full boarding for the Summer Term 2021.
-ISCA are in regular contact with each school, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
-Their experience, combined with ISCA following the UK government’s latest safety guidance and the BSA (Boarding Schools’ Association) COVID-SAFE Charter, makes us confident we can deliver a truly memorable summer camp experience in a safe and secure environment.
+Charterhouse School operated as normal between September and December 2020 and throughout the Summer Term of this year.
+ISCA are in regular contact with Charterhouse, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
+Charterhouse’s experience, combined with ISCA following the UK government’s latest safety guidance and the BSA (Boarding Schools’ Association) COVID-SAFE Charter, makes us confident we can deliver a truly memorable summer camp experience in a safe and secure environment.

 Specific policies that have been put in place include: